StockBench: Can LLM Agents Trade Stocks Profitably In Real-world Markets?

 In particular, we follow previous frameworks~\citep{zhang2020deep,tsantekidis2017forecasting,moody2001learning,deng2016deep} and organize the stock-trading workflow into four essential stages: portfolio overview, in-depth stock analysis, decision generation, and execution and validation.

 Overall, the design prioritizes realism, fairness, and reproducibility, in line with earlier studies on benchmark construction for trading environments.

-\textbf{Step 1: Portfolio Overview.} The agent first scans all available stocks in the market (the ``investment target''), receiving relevant data for each stock.
+\paragraph{Step 1: Portfolio Overview.} The agent first scans all available stocks in the market (the ``investment target''), receiving relevant data for each stock.
 This includes recent news, current holdings of the agent, historical actions, and the opening price.
 This step mirrors how a trader assesses the broader market and the overall status of each stock in their portfolio.

-\textbf{Step 2: In-Depth Stock Analysis.} After the initial overview, the agent selects specific stocks for deeper analysis.
+\paragraph{Step 2: In-Depth Stock Analysis.} After the initial overview, the agent selects specific stocks for deeper analysis.
 For these selected stocks, the agent is provided with additional fundamental data such as market capitalization, P/E ratio, and dividend yield.
 This step simulates how a trader focuses on a subset of stocks identified in the initial overview, examining their financial health and other key metrics in greater depth.

-\textbf{Step 3: Decision Generation.} With the enriched context, the agent generates decisions for each stock, choosing between three possible actions: (1) increase, (2) decrease, or (3) hold the position.
-These options ensure that actions of the agent are clear, actionable, and executable within the constraints of a retail investor's decision making process.
+\paragraph{Step 3: Decision Generation.} With the enriched context, the agent generates decisions for each stock, choosing between three actions: (1) increase, (2) decrease, or (3) hold the position.
+These options ensure that the agent's actions are clear, actionable, and executable within the constraints of a retail investor's decision making process.

-\textbf{Step 4: Execution and Validation.} Finally, the decisions are executed by converting dollar targets into share quantities based on the opening price.
+\paragraph{Step 4: Execution and Validation.} Finally, the decisions are executed by converting dollar targets into share quantities based on the opening price.
 If the decisions of the agents exceed available liquidity, the system flags the issue and requires the agent to revise its decisions until they can be executed within available resources.
 Once validated, the new portfolio weights are locked, and the simulation advances to the next day.